fperron-kt88/fx-portfolio/_posts/2024-12-20-vault-oddball-chute-a-neige.md

 **double** of the input angle.
 That's it.
 That is how you can flip the snow out of the blower and send it back down without bogging the fan.
-You have three surfaces to play with: the fixed chute part that guides the snow up for the sky, the first mobile flap that bends it to horizontal (watch it, the windows!), then the last part connected to the member $h$ that doubles the effective angle, sending the snow back down.
+You have three surfaces to play with: the fixed chute part that guides the snow up to the sky, the first mobile flap that bends it to horizontal (watch it, the windows!), then the last part connected to the member $h$ that doubles the effective angle, sending the snow back down.